DS4B/Group-2/README.md

 - What’s the motivation for your project?\
   We hope to visualize the environmental impact of food production and consumption, specifically looking at the greenhouse gas (GHG) emissions associated with different food groups (plant starches, plant proteins, animal proteins, vegetables, fruits, and dairy).
-We hope to present these datasets in a way that speaks more to us as foodconsumers, hence we will also include a function that allows users to estimate their food GHG contributions from their diets.
+We hope to present these datasets in a way that speaks more to us as food consumers, hence we will also include a function that allows users to estimate their food GHG contributions from their diets.

 - What are the questions we’d like to explore?
   - How have GHG emissions changed over time across the world?